st0nie/cskillconfirm/README.md

 2. Launch CS2 with the GSI configuration in place.

-3. The tool will now provide varolant-like kill confirmations while you play.
+3. The tool will now provide crossfire-like kill confirmations while you play.

 ## Troubleshooting